 The employee (faculty or staff) must obtain written consent from the Provost and Vice President for Academic Affairs, Vice President of Administrative Affairs, or the Department Chair before accepting outside employment, consulting, and professional opportunities which are outside of the scope of the work duties and responsibilities and which would pose a conflict of interest.
-Prior approval is required by the Provost and Vice President for Academic Affairs, Vice President of Administrative Affairs, or the Department Chair for an employee (faculty or staff) who is

-Employees (faculty or staff member) who are presented with outside commitment, professional activities, employment or consulting opportunities which could be seen as a (COI) should seek
+Employees (faculty or staff member) who are presented with outside commitment, professional activities, employment or consulting opportunities which could be seen as a (COI) are required to seek prior approval from the Provost and Vice President for Academic Affairs, Vice President of Administrative Affairs, or their Department Chair.

-For additional policies and guidelines faculty members are encouraged to read the faculty handbook found on the NAU website.
+For additional policies and guidelines, faculty members are encouraged to read the faculty handbook found on the NAU website.

-3. Who Sho uld Read This Policy

-North American University employee (faculty or staff member) Prospective employees

-Faculty Search Committee
+North American University employee (faculty or staff member) Prospective employees Faculty Search Committee

-4. Related F Oocuments and References

-• Job Description of Employee

-Outside Work Acknowledgement Form
+Job Description of Employee Outside Work Acknowledgement Form

+5. Contacts

-5. Contacts Human Resources Office
+Human Resources Office

-6. History

-Revision Date: 03/30/2019